College Planning Timeline

 - In the summer before junior year, visit some colleges (begin with those in the Boston area).

 - Take a solid course load with challenging courses.
 Work hard to insure a strong 11th grade academic performance.
 Many colleges look at the junior year as an excellent predictor of a student’s potential for college.

 - Maintain involvement in extra-curricular activities.
 By now, you should be developing some clear interests (even passions), ones that you might even consider pursuing in college.

 - Begin working formally with the College Counseling Office in January.
-Attend college counseling seminars in February.
+Attend the four college counseling seminars during second semester of junior year.
 Meet with college counselors individually.
 Parents are encouraged to meet with counselors as well.

 - If interested in playing intercollegiate sports, begin to contact college coaches through email and phone.

-- Register for and take the SAT II Subject Tests as advised in June.
+- Register for and take the SAT Subject Tests as advised in June.